-- Tamron SP 90mm f/2.8 Di VC USD Macro (multiple mounts): With life-size reproductions and stabilization, this Tamron lens doesn’t have nearly as high of a price.
+Tamron SP 90mm f/2.8 Di VC USD Macro (multiple mounts): This Tmaron lens has life-size reproductions and stabilization.
+But it doesn’t have nearly as high of a price.
 Like the Sigma, the complaints center on the autofocus.

 5. The Wide, Bright Performer: The 35mm Prime

-Wedding photography involves storytelling — and sometimes a wide angle lens is necessary to capture that story.
+Wedding photography involves storytelling.
+And sometimes you need a wide angle lens to capture that story.
 A prime 35mm is brighter and lighter than a 24-70mm.

-Other photographers may choose to shoot with two primes on two bodies instead of using the pricey, less bright zoom options.
+Other photographers may choose to shoot with two primes on two bodies.
+This would be instead of using the pricey, less bright zoom options.

-- Canon 35mm f/1.4 L USM: This Canon lens is a pricey $1,800 for a prime lens, but photographers that have shot with this wide lens praise the sharpness as well as that extra wide f/1.4 aperture.
+Canon 35mm f/1.4 L USM: This Canon lens is a pricey $1,800 for a prime lens.
+But photographers who have shot with this wide lens praise its sharpness as well as that extra wide f/1.4 aperture.

-- Fujifilm XF 23mm F2 R WR: This compact lens is the equivalent of a 35mm on a full frame camera and is known for the fast performance and bokeh.
+Fujifilm XF 23mm F2 R WR: This compact lens is the equivalent of a 35mm on a full frame camera.
+It’s known for its fast performance and bokeh.
 The lens sells for $450.

-How Many Lenses Do You Really Need for Wedding Photography?
+How Many Wedding Lenses Do You Really Need?

 Wedding photographers need enough focal lengths to cover the wedding from start to finish.
-Just how many lenses that means is different for every photographer.
+How many lenses that means is different for every photographer.

-Photographers with enough clients to support a big budget may have one lens in each category and even a few duplicates as backups.
-Others may shoot with just two or three.
+Photographers with enough clients to support a big budget may have one lens in each category.
+They might even have a few duplicates as backups.
+Others may shoot with only two or three lenses.